supershaneski/openai-api-function-call-sample/README.md

 # Function Calling

 We will be using `gpt-3.5-turbo-1106`.
 You can also replace it with `gpt-4-1106-preview` by editing the [service/openai.js](/service/openai.js) file.
+These two models supports the new function calling format and [parallel function calling](https://platform.openai.com/docs/guides/function-calling/parallel-function-calling).

-To make better function calling, you need to take care of 4 things:
+In order to improve function calling, there are four key aspects to consider:
-* system prompt
+* System prompts
-* writing the functions
+* Function composition
-* better handling of function output
+* Effective function outputs
-* API call loop
+* Looping through API calls

 ## System Prompt